-Benchmarking metrics of memory technologies with a 20 nm feature size, in both production and research phases.
-The metrics for our memory device (20 nm feature size) show that the switching energy is significantly lower than all other technologies, including DRAM ($100 \times lower$) and 3D Flash ($1000 \times lower$).
-3D NAND Flash by factors of 100 and 1000 respectively, and thus also significantly lower than other emerging memory technologies.
+If we now compare some of the important memory metrics for different types of memory cells with 20-nm feature size cell [23], [24], both in production and under development, we observe some interesting results (see Table II).
+The most notable is the switching energy, which is lower than both DRAM and 3-D NAND Flash by factors of 100 and 1000, respectively, and thus also significantly lower than other emerging memory technologies.
 This remarkable observation is a result of the combination of low voltages and small capacitance in our devices.
-Furthermore, it contradicts the argument that nonvolatility requires the expenditure of more energy to change states than a volatile memory, due to the energy required to overcome the barrier energy [23].
-This is not the case for resonant tunneling as there exists only very specific energy alignments at which the tunneling can occur, allowing us to have a high barrier energy but still observe tunneling at small voltages.
+Furthermore, it contradicts the argument that nonvolatility requires the expenditure of more energy to change the states than a volatile memory, due to the energy required to overcome the barrier energy [23].
+This is not the case for RT as there exists only very specific energy alignments at which the tunneling can occur, allowing us to have a high barrier energy but still observe tunneling at small voltages.
 The only issue that comes to light in the benchmarking metrics listed in Table II is the electron number, which is the downside of the small capacitance of the FG.
 With only 100 electrons in the FG for the written state (0) at this feature size, a leakage of 30-50 electrons could result in failure of that data cell.
-However, the simulated 0 V leakage currents are negligible at 300 K, with an extremely small disturb for half-voltage pulses, as previously discussed.
-Moreover, 2D NAND Flash technologies of similar feature size have just 30-50 electrons per cell level [24].
+However, the simulated 0-V leakage currents are negligible at 300 K, with an extremely small disturb for half-voltage pulses, as previously discussed.
+Moreover, 2-D NAND Flash technologies of similar feature size have just 30-50 electrons per cell level [24].
 This comparison, combined with the high barrier energy and low disturb rate, suggests that this low number of stored electrons is not a stumbling block, at least until the technology is scaled to feature sizes <10 nm.